Allison McGeer: COVID-19 pandemic

 In her role at Mount Sinai Hospital, McGeer acted as a local principal investigator for the "CONvalescent Plasma for Hospitalized Adults With COVID-19 Respiratory Illness" (CONCOR-1) study.
 She also served as a principal investigator on a study examining the association between frailty and outcomes of COVID-19 infection.

-In May 2021, McGeer explained that National Advisory Committee on Immunization (NACI) deliberations to approve COVID-19 vaccines couldn't be made available to the public because the agency "has nothing like the budget or staff that would be needed" to do so.
+In May 2021, McGeer explained that National Advisory Committee on Immunization (NACI) deliberations over the use of COVID-19 vaccines in Canada couldn't be made available to the public because the agency "has nothing like the budget or staff that would be needed" to do so.
 While NACI is mandated to "gather and evaluate the available data relevant to vaccines," McGeer also noted "they are not adequately resourced for rapid and comprehensive scientific assessment."
 She welcomed NACI's September 2021 recommendation of a COVID-19 vaccine booster shot for residents of long-term and congregate care facilities, citing evidence of waning immunity among this population.

 McGeer was recruited as a member of the newly formed Ontario Immunization Advisory Committee (OIAC), created by Chief Medical Officer of Health Kieran Moore in August 2021 to work on provincial vaccine programs (including for COVID-19).

+Beginning in August 2023, McGeer acted as an advisory panel member of the Review of the Federal Approach to Pandemic Science Advice and Research Coordination, tasked with conducting "a review of the federal approach to pandemic science advice and research coordination" for the Government of Canada.
+The panel's report was published October 10, 2024.